VR-on-Linux/VR-on-Linux/README.md

 Make sure to use the latest graphics drivers and Linux kernel available to you.
 At a minimum, Linux 4.15 with Mesa 18.2 (AMD) or Nvidia version 396.

-Also check out the [VR tag on ProtonDB](https://www.protondb.com/) for games not listed here that may work with Proton.
+Also check out the [VR tag on ProtonDB][protondb tag] for games not listed here that may work with Proton.

 ### Confirmed Working